 - Do each exercise within the circuit consecutively without rest, then take a 2-minute rest before repeating the circuit again.

 - After you complete your third time through a particular circuit, you move on to the next circuit in the series.

-To get the clearest understanding of these chest resistance-movements, see the short video provided with this article.
+To get the clearest understanding of these chest resistance-movements, see the short video provided lower within this article.